-Matt Finn currently serves as a national correspondent for Fox News Channel (FNC) based in Chicago.
-He began working with Fox News in 2013 as an Ailes Junior Reporter based in Las Vegas, Nevada.Read More
+Matt Finn currently serves as a national correspondent for FOX News Channel (FNC) based in Los Angeles.
+He began working with FOX News in 2013 as part of the Junior Reporter program based in Las Vegas, Nevada.Read More

-Most recently, Finn provided the latest breaking election news from Michigan during FNC’s Democracy 2020 election coverage.
+Most recently, Finn contributed to FNC’s coverage surrounding Russia's invasion of Ukraine, providing live reporting on the ground in Lviv, Ukraine.
+Previously, he covered the Jussie Smollett trial in Chicago, providing live coverage outside the courthouse for the verdict of the trial.
+Throughout the 2020 presidential election, he contributed live reports from Michigan during FNC’s Democracy 2020 election coverage.
 In addition to this, he has covered major news stories for the network including, the death of Prince, the protests in the streets of Chicago surrounding the death of Laquan McDonald along with the 2016 presidential election, among other events.
 He also extensively reported on the death of the Fox Lake police officer, Lt.
 Joe Gliniewicz, who staged his own suicide to look like a murder.
 Previously while based in Las Vegas, he covered the initial Bundy ranch showdown in the Nevada desert.